Intro (End of the World): Commercial performance

 Following its initial release in 2024, "Intro (End of the World)" entered at number 24 on the Billboard Global 200 chart.
 In the Philippines (PH), the track reached two national charts: PH Songs (peaking at 4) and the PH Hot 100 (43), where it placed 35th on the chart's year-end issue of 2024.
 The song reached the top ten in other Southeast Asian countries—Singapore (at 5) and Malaysia (6)—and charted in New Zealand (peaking at 31), Canada (37), Portugal (55), Australia (71), and France (101).
 In the United States, the track debuted and peaked at number 38 on the Billboard Hot 100, where it helped made Grande the female artist with the third most chart entries at 85, tying with Beyoncé.
 On non-national charts, the song reached Malaysia's Top 20 Most Streamed International Singles (at 5), Greece's Top 100 Digital Singles International (35), and the United Kingdom's Official Audio Streaming Chart (42).

 In April 2025, the track reached a new peak of number 19 on the Global 200 and entered in the national charts of Vietnam (peaking at 9), Thailand (18), the United Kingdom (26), and Ireland (33).
 In the PH, it re-entered the PH Hot 100 at a new peak of number eight and debuted at that spot on the Official PH Chart.
 The song once more charted in Malaysia's Top 20 Most Streamed International Singles, as well as in the national charts of Singapore and the United States.
-It has been certified in four countries, receiving silver in the United Kingdom, platinum in Canada and New Zealand, and double platinum in Brazil.
+It has been certified in four countries, receiving silver in the United Kingdom, platinum in Canada, New Zealand, and the US, and triple platinum in Brazil.